thelley/wordle/README.md

 ## 6. Future Improvements

 * Breaking out tests into individual files as more tests are added.
 For example, creating a file just for structure (rows/columns/titles).
 * adding more data-driven tests to Invalid guesses and Valid guesses.
-Changing data,json to be an array of guesses would allow us to loop through multiple guesses.
+Changing data.json to contain an array of guesses would allow us to loop through multiple guesses.
 * Adding more verbose logging.
 * Adding more specific Assertions as test cases grow.
 * Adding more test cases for edge cases.